 Have a quick scan of any news story regarding cyclists and one of the main things that usually jumps out at you is the torrent of comments attached to the story calling for cyclists to pay registration.
-“They don’t pay rego so get off the road”, “they don’t belong on the roads", “stay on the bike paths”, and so on.
+“They don’t pay rego, so get cyclists off our roads”, “they don’t belong on the roads", “stay on the bike paths”, and so on.

 Cycling is good for your health – saving money on the already stretched health system

 We all know the health and fitness benefits that cycling can deliver.
-A healthy lifestyle, such as cycle commuting for example, impacts positively on the health system compared to less active and unhealthy Australians, saving public money in areas like public health.
-Cycling and exercise in general can help alleviate the obesity epidemic in Australia, along with other health risks that are associated with increasingly inactive lives.
+A healthy lifestyle, such as cycle commuting for example, impacts positively on the health system compared to less active and unhealthy Australians, saving the public money in areas like public health.
+Cycling, and exercise in general, can help alleviate the obesity epidemic in Australia, along with other health risks that are associated with increasingly inactive lives.

-The Australian Institute of Health and Welfare report: ‘A picture of overweight and obesity in Australia’ found that almost one-quarter of children and two-thirds of adults are overweight or obese, and rates continue to rise, which cost the economy $8.6 billion overall in 2011-12.
+The Australian Institute of Health and Welfare report: ‘A framework for monitoring overweight and obesity in Australia’ found that one-quarter of children and two-thirds of adults are overweight or obese (with rates continuing to rise) which cost the economy an estimated $11.8 billion in 2017-18.

 Cycling eases traffic congestion

-For every cyclist on the road, there are less cars on the road which means less congestion, less damage to roads, and less pollution which is good news for all road users.
+For every cyclist on the road, there are fewer cars on the road.
+This translates to less congestion, less damage to roads, and less pollution - which is good news for all road users.

-It’s interesting to note that every Australian taxpayer (including cyclists) fund roads through general taxation, not through registrations, as many incorrectly believe.
-According to Key Australian Infrastructure Statistics published by The Department of Infrastructure and Regional Development $26.1 billion was spent on road infrastructure and maintenance by governments in 2016-17.
+It’s interesting to note that every Australian taxpayer (including cyclists) contributes to funding roads through general taxation, not just through registrations as many people believe.
+According to Key Australian Infrastructure Statistics published by The Department of Infrastructure, Transport, Cities and Regional Development, $30.245 million was spent on road infrastructure and maintenance by governments in 2017-18.
 This figure is made up of funding from Commonwealth, State/Territory and local governments.

-Urban and suburban roads, where you find most cyclists, are actually maintained by local councils, with funding coming from rates paid by land owners.
+Urban and suburban roads (where you will find most cyclists) are maintained by local councils, with funding coming from rates paid by landowners.

 Licensing Vs Registrations

-The angry voices are the minority; most Australians don’t enter into the arguements for or against cycling, many probably believe in the greater good of this mode of transport to be honest.
+The angry voices are the minority: most Australians don’t enter into the arguments for or against cycling, as many probably believe in the greater good of this mode of transport.
 There are millions of cyclists using our roads every year, reducing stress on infrastructure, lowering congestion and freeing up public transport.